JayeshHadke/Cryptography-Network-Security/README.md

   - Availability
       - timingly and realiable connection
-      - deals with DOS (denail of services)
+      - deals with DOS (denial of services)